 The main difference between the two kinds of guitars are their uses, and the way they sound.

-An acoustic guitar will play all on its own, without any external speakers.
+An acoustic guitar will play all on its own, without any external speakers or amplifiers.
 The design of the guitar means it sounds on its own, while an electric guitar is solid, and needs to be plugged into an amp to make noise.

 The two types of guitars also have different shapes.
 The electric guitar is generally thinner than the acoustic, and has a longer neck.